 Recently, the actress and singer Selena Gomez had to receive a kidney transplant.
 Her best friend, Francia Raisa, donated the kidney.
 Selena Gomez needed a kidney transplant because she has lupus, and this disease had destroyed her kidney.
 What exactly is lupus?
 How can the average person spot the early warning signs of lupus before it causes medical problems such as this?

 Lupus is an autoimmune disease that causes inflammation throughout the body.
-Autoimmune disease means that the body’s immune system attacks the body’s own tissues.
-Lupus is notorious for being very hard to diagnose, because each person who has it can have a very different set of symptoms.
+An autoimmune disease means that the body’s immune system attacks the body’s own tissues.
+Lupus is notorious for being very hard to diagnose because each person who has it can have a very different set of symptoms.
 The early signs of lupus generally start in early adulthood.
-Being educated about the symptoms of this disorder can help people who have it receive the proper treatment early on, so that dangerous complications such as loss of a kidney do not occur.
+Being educated about the symptoms of this disorder can help people who have it receive the proper treatment early on so that dangerous complications such as loss of a kidney do not occur.

 The exact cause of lupus is unknown.
 Experts believe it may be a combination of genetics, environment, and hormones.
 Women are 9 times more likely to have lupus than men.
 African Americans are 3 to 4 times more likely to have lupus than Caucasians.

-- 3. Fatigue.
 Up to 90% of people who have lupus have fatigue as a symptom.
-This tiredness might also come with dizziness, trouble concentrating, or headache.
+This tiredness might also come with dizziness, trouble concentrating, or a

 1.4 million people in the United States alone have lupus.
 When lupus is not treated properly, severe complicationscan happen.
 These may include blood problems, blood vessel problems, high-risk pregnancy, infections, kidney problems, lung problems, miscarriage, nervous system problems, tissue death, and trouble conceiving.